The Maryland FM Association, Inc. Turns Fifty Three *

 By: Bruce Carpenter, W3YVV

 This organization was drawn together by the development of Channelized FM operation on 2 meters which had begun to develop in the Baltimore - Washington area about 1962.
-The first Chanalized FM operation I am aware of originated in 1956 when the Maryland State RACES Organization and the Anne Arundel County Office of Civil Defense acquired commercial General Electric equipment and issued it to the RACES affiliated Anne Arundel Radio Club.
+The first Channelized FM operation I am aware of originated in 1956 when the Maryland State RACES Organization and the Anne Arundel County Office of Civil Defense acquired commercial General Electric equipment and issued it to the RACES affiliated Anne Arundel Radio Club.
 A plan for Channelized FM operation on 6 and 2 Meters which designated various “Channels” to Amateur RACES operations across the state was developed at the State RACES level.

 Those of us involved in these activities desired to acquire additional equipment to expand the FM operations.
 Amateurs were indirectly aided in this endeavor as the need for additional channels for Public Safety and Commercial radio users grew and the FCC developed a “Narrow Band Plan” that was implemented during the late 50’s.
 During this time much of the FM equipment that was used in Public Safety and Commercial service was replaced and the older, wide band, equipment was put on the surplus market.
 General Electric, Link, Motorola, and RCA equipment generally designed for single channel operation from 6 volt battery systems was acquired and modified to cover the amateur bands.
 AC power supplies were built and interfaced to the equipment to permit “base” station operation.